MatthewGUser/CT-MP_Library/README.md

 ```

 ## Conclusion
 This Library Management System showcases advanced OOP principles and modular code design, making it easy to manage library resources and user interactions.
-Explore the code to understand its functionality and feel free to extend its features!